-Little Bellas is a mountain bike organization whose goal is to help young women realize their potential through cycling.
-We aim to create a community that will empower girls through the sport, emphasize the importance of goal-setting, promote healthy life styles and recognize the positive effects of strong female bonds.
-While this program is centered around creating camaraderie for girls on bikes, it is most importantly about having fun in a constructive environment.
+The Little Bellas is a mountain bike organization, whose goal is to help young women reach their fullest potential.
+We aim to create a community to empower women through cycling, accent the importance of goals and a healthy lifestyle, and emphasize a positive female bond.
+While this program is centered around creating a female camaraderie on bikes, it is most importantly about having fun in a constructive environment.

 Little Bellas brings together girls ages 7 to 16 with female mentors in our programs which use mountain biking as a vehicle to teach the importance of teamwork, goal-setting, and fostering a healthy lifestyle.
 In weekly summer sessions or multi-day camps, mentors and girls ride together at local trail networks, focusing on improving skills as well as participating in team-building activities.
 The program is organized around a curriculum that builds upon previous skills, and girls are broken up into groups based on age and ability.
 After the group ride, the groups participate in games that incorporate that day's skill focus.
 Each session or camp includes the ever important snack.